xpepermint/config-keys/README.md

 Type: `String`
 Default: `development`

 Node process environment name.
-Beside the `NODE_ENV` enviroment variable, the value is also affected when application is called with `--env` of `-e` command-line argument (e.g. `node -e staging app.js`).
+Beside the `NODE_ENV` environment variable, the value is also affected when application is called with `--env` of `-e` command-line arguments (e.g. `node -e staging app.js`).

 ```js
 console.log( _.env );